 More Information: MaururuTravel.com

-- THERE ARE TONS OF STRAY DOGS, but they’re all friendly.
+You’ll probably see a lot of dogs running around, but they’re all friendly.
 On our first night in town, while cooling our tired feet in the Pacific waters, a scruffy pup approached me and dropped a shell by my side.
 I threw it for him, and he chased it down and brought it right back for another round.
 Sweet strays who play fetch?
 Definitely my kind of paradise!
 The dogs are plentiful, but they won’t bite, beg for food, or hurt you.
 Treat them well, and throw the shell for them if you’re chosen as their next playmate.

 so you have some cash on hand right away.
 We intended to stop at an ATM in the airport in Santiago during our layover, but because our baggage and the airline staff had other plans for our time, that didn’t happen.
-There are two banks on the island- Santander and Banco Espana- and it’s common for the ATMs to run out of money (especially on weekends).
+There are two banks on Easter Island- Santander and Banco Espana- and it’s common for the ATMs to run out of money (especially on weekends).
 Exchange some cash before you go, as not everyone takes credit cards just yet.
 Credit cards are pretty widely accepted at restaurants and hotels, but stores are hit or miss and it all depends on if their machines can get enough reception to processes the transaction.

-- GO!
-This is a true trip-of-a-lifetime, and there is nothing that will ever dull the memories of laughing with new friends over ceviche and beer, watching the last gorgeous sunrays disappear over the horizon, and gazing up in awe at the Moai, some of the most incredible and mysterious stone carvings known to mankind.
+A vacation to Easter Island is a true trip-of-a-lifetime, and there is nothing that will ever dull the memories of laughing with new friends over ceviche and beer, watching the last gorgeous sunrays disappear over the horizon, and gazing up in awe at the Moai, some of the most incredible and mysterious stone carvings known to mankind.

 Only 50,000 people make the trip to Easter Island each year- and it’s time you’re one of them.
 Make it happen.

 Are you looking for more once-in-a-lifetime vacation ideas?
 Here are a few posts for inspiration!